pedromarquetti/recipes-app/README.md

 In the future I'll implement a Docker setup for easier deployment, for now, run

 1. Frontend:

    - `trunk serve`

+     - Note:

+       The frontend will proxy API requests to the `proxy backend` defined in Trunk.toml, and will panic if the server is not available.

+       If you want to change the default proxy (defaults to localhost), pass do `trunk serve --proxy-backend <backend URL>`.

 1. Backend:
    - `cargo run`
    - Note: backend is expecting a DATABASE_URL env. var with a valid postgresql link